Hack Fall Wood

 Hack Fall Wood, otherwise known as Hackfall, is a Site of Special Scientific Interest, or SSSI, of 44.8687 ha, lying north-east of the village of Grewelthorpe, North Yorkshire, England.
 During the 18th century it was landscaped in the picturesque style by landowner William Aislabie, who created views by engineering streams and pools, planting trees and building follies.
-Turner and Gilpin painted it, and pictures of it featured on Catherine the Great's 1773 Wedgwood dinner service.
-Some 19th century writers called it "one of the most beautiful woods in the country."
+J. M. W. Turner and William Sawrey Gilpin painted it, and pictures of it featured on Catherine the Great's 1773 Wedgwood dinner service.
+Some 19th-century writers called it "one of the most beautiful woods in the country."

 Following 20th century clear-felling and natural regeneration of trees, the Woodland Trust purchased the property in 1989.
 The site was designated as an SSSI in the same year.
 Together with the Hackfall Trust and the Landmark Trust, the Woodland Trust restored footpaths, conserved the remaining follies and managed the wildlife habitat according to its SSSI status.